WGBH and PRI’s Innovation Hub

 WBUR and NPR’s On Point

-I co-produced the following hours for the daily, live, two-hour show On Point.
+I co-produced the following hours for the daily, live, radio show On Point.
 Duties included research, booking guests, writing scripts and collecting sound bites.

 Southern states now make up the majority of new HIV diagnoses.
 We look at the political and structural reasons behind the increase, and at solutions.
 This hour aired on February 20, 2019.